camunda/camunda-modeler-plugin-helpers/README.md

 ## How to use

+### bpmn-js

-Your file to be bundled:
+Register plugin to be passed as additional module:

 ```javascript
 var registerBpmnJSPlugin = require('camunda-modeler-plugin-helpers').registerBpmnJSPlugin;